openedx/open-edx-proposals/oeps/architectural-decisions/oep-0052-arch-event-bus-architecture.rst

 * For the purpose of this OEP, the focus of the event bus is to provide `publish-subscribe messaging pattern`_ (pub/sub) and event-driven capabilities.

 * An abstraction layer will be provided to enable the choice of multiple technologies for implementing an Open edX event bus.

-.. note:: All referenced ADRs are Provisional at this time, until we are able to confirm decisions through a production-validated implementation. **TODO:** Update references to edx.org ADRs as they move around.

 * An initial event bus implementation is being implemented using Kafka.